skyvers/skyve-dev-guide/_pages/appendix-installing-and-configuring.md

 #### Download and Install JDK

-  - Install an OpenJDK 17 version from [AdoptOpenJDK](https://adoptium.net/temurin/releases/?package=jdk&version=17) (or an alternative OpenJDK of your choice)
+  - Install an OpenJDK 17 version (JDK version 21 is also supported) from [AdoptOpenJDK](https://adoptium.net/temurin/releases/?package=jdk&version=17) (or an alternative OpenJDK of your choice)

-## 3.3.
-Install and Configure Wildfly Server
+## Install and Configure Wildfly Server

 We need an application server to be able to access the application through our browser.
 For this we will demonstrate using Red Hat's Wildfly application server plugin.
 Skyve apps can be deployed on recent versions of Wildfly (27+).